 My first impression of the 1D X's AF system is very good.
 The viewfinder is bright and AF is lighting fast even under very low light conditions.
 I tried to AF on many different situations and the camera locked on with little fuss.
 The high ISO performance is also quite impressive, much better than the MK IV.
 Noise at ISO 3200 is excellent, ISO 6400 and 12800 are very well under controlled.
 Even ISO 25600 is not too bad but I'll use ISO 51200 only in an emergency.
 The burst rate of 12 fps is simply music to my ears.
 One cannot over-emphasize the difference of 2 additional fps can make.
 I have gotten shots with the EOS-1D MK IV (10 fps) that I missed with the EOS-7D (8 fps).
 As for the image quality, there is nothing like shooting with the latest EOS-1 camera equipped with the most advanced, full frame sensor.

-I went on an European Travel photo shoot in September and the EOS-1D X continued to dazzle me, especially its high ISO performance.
-Visit my Blog to read my second review of the camera's performance on Travel Photography.
-So far, I have taken the EOS-1D X to Mexico, Europe, Alaska, the Canadian tundra, the High Arctic, Hawaii and Africa to photograph all sorts of wildlife under many different challenging conditions.
+The EOS-1D X continues to dazzle me, especially its high ISO performance.
+Visit my Blog to read the second review of the camera's performance on Travel Photography.
+I have taken the EOS-1D X to Central and South America, Europe, Alaska, the Canadian tundra, the High Arctic, Hawaii and Africa to photograph all sorts of wildlife under many different challenging conditions.
 The camera holds up very well under severely cold or hot temperatures and wetness and the new LP-E4N battery performed with no degradation of power at all.
-I cannot be more happy with the EOS-1D X camera.
+I am quite happy with the EOS-1D X camera.
 Canon has now released the EOS-7D Mk II camera as well.
 This is an excellent APS-C cropped frame body well suited for sports and wildlife photography.
 You can view some of the images here and here and under the Animals and Birds sections on my website.

 Profile * Flickr * Prints * Wallpapers * Videos * Tours * Equipment * Reviews